Laura St. John will Sign Copies of ‘Don’t Judge a Bug By Its Cover‘ on April 5 Downtown

 A local author has published a children’s book that she hopes will make the world a little kinder.

-“It’s about two uncommon bugs that connect in many ways,” Laura told Clermont Magazine.
-“It sends kids a message: Don’t judge people by how they look.”
+“It’s about two uncommon bugs that connect in many ways,” Laura St. John told Clermont Magazine.
+“There are many messages in the story but the one that stands out is to not judge others on how they look.”

 For Laura, it’s both personal and universal.

 “We all kind of feel like Mr. Roach at times,” she said, “whether we are put down by others or even put ourselves down without realizing it.
 Caring about people and being empathetic is important in life.”

 She brought that care and acceptance into the classrooms of Clermont Elementary for Literacy Week earlier this year.
 The students’ compliments warmed her heart.